IKavanagh/IKavanagh/README.md

                                                                                        |___/
 ```

+I'm currently a Senior Software Engineer at <a href="https://azyra.com">Azyra</a> based in Dublin.
+I work on the Azyra CI system and as Head of Technical Recruitment.

+## ⚡️ A Few Quick Facts

+- 🎓 I have a PhD in Electronic Engineering
+- 📖 My <a href="https://iankavanagh.me#publications">thesis<a> was written on *"Accurate and efficient full-wave modelling for indoor radio wave propagation"*
+- 🐶 My 10 year old labrador, Toby, is my best fried
+- 🚀 I like building Lego Star Wars spaceships and playing Pokémon games
+- 📙 Check out my <a href="https://iankavanagh.me">resume</a>

 <!--
 **IKavanagh/IKavanagh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.